Greatdanesbymichelle.com

 respect, but it also reduces the nutritional value of the food.
 Any cooking

+destroys some nutrients.
 Dog Food Secrets is a good resource containing some really

 solid dog nutritional information.
 (You have to get over a bit of hype on the